 Waking up was a surreal experience.

 He opened his eyes slowly, half-expecting his lashes to be glued together with ice.
-When they weren't, he swallowed against his dry throat and tried to rise into a sitting position.
+When they weren't, he swallowed against his dry throat and rose into a sitting position.
 The movement made him weak, but he managed, soft sheets falling to his waist.
 He touched them, then lifted his eyes to survey his surroundings.

-A door, probably one that led to a bathroom, another dresser—much larger—with a mirror attached, and a clothes hamper, made of dark whicker to match the furniture.
+A door, probably one that led to a bathroom, a larger dresser with a mirror attached, and a clothes hamper, made of dark whicker to match the furniture.
 The bed itself was king-sized, framed from head to foot, the comforter on top a dark, dark blue.
 It was simple in its appearance, but soft when Sora ran his hand over it.

-He jerked, the voice as foreign and unfamiliar as everything else.
+He jerked, the voice as foreign as everything else.
 A figure appeared at the second doorway, the one in front of the bed, and he paused there, his hand on the doorknob.
-He was tall, with chocolate brown hair and piercing gray eyes, and very handsome, though a scar ran diagonally along his nose.
+He was tall, with chocolate brown hair and piercing gray eyes.
+He was very handsome, though a scar marred those perfect features, running diagonally along his nose.
 It was new, an angry red slash that held stitches.

-Relief crossed those features, but was, strangely, replaced almost immediately by an expression close to apathy.
-The man came to the bed, on Sora's side, and sat down on the edge, his hand reaching out to take Sora's.
-Sora instinctively jerked his own away, his eyes widening in his face.
-He bit his lip, uncertain.
+Relief crossed those features, but was replaced almost immediately by an expression close to apathy.
+The man came to Sora's side of the bed and sat down on the edge, his hand reaching out to take Sora's.
+Sora instinctively jerked it away, his eyes widening in his face.
+He bit his lip uncertainly.
 Who was this person?
 They knew him, that much was clear.
 But how?

 "Sora…" the man began hesitantly.
-He blinked hard, then looked down.
-He gave a slow shake of his head. "…I know it was my fault.
-I started the fight, and then I hit that black ice, I lost control of the car, and then…" He closed his eyes, clearly in pain.
+He blinked hard, then looked down and shook his head slowly. "…I know it was my fault.
+I started the fight, and then I hit that black ice… I lost control of the car, and then…" He closed his eyes, clearly in pain.
 "But it's been weeks.
 Are you really still not going to talk to me?"

 Sora opened his mouth.
 Closed it.
 He was very unsure of what to say.
-Didn't even know where to begin.
+Didn't even know where to begin, really.
 Words played themselves over in his mind.
 Who are you? was followed by I wish I knew what you were talking about, can you tell me?
-But nothing felt right, and so they stayed latched in his throat.
+But nothing felt right, so they stayed latched in his throat.

 The man looked up.
-Now the pain was raw in his eyes.
+The raw pain had migrated to his eyes.
 It made his scar stand out more vividly than ever.
 When Sora focused on it, something flashed through him.
 Feelings of darkness.
 Guilt, anxiety, his own pain, grief.
 Why?
 Had he had something to do with it?